New & Used Mercedes-Benz G Class: In Depth

 GET A FREE PRICE QUOTE

-The Mercedes-Benz G-Class, also known as the Geländewagen, is a large SUV that has off-roading prowess and some military history.
-It has maintained the same basic shape and design for over 20 years, but it’s gotten more luxurious over the years.
+The Mercedes-Benz G-Class, also known as the Geländewagen, is a large SUV that has both off-roading capability and some military history.
+It has retained the same basic design and shape for more than two decades, but it’s gotten more luxurious over the years, too.
 There are two models currently available in the U.S.: the G550 and the G63 AMG.

 A boxy, tall, flat-sided SUV, the G Class is unique in its design and its longevity, with only the Jeep Wrangler and Toyota FJ Cruiser lending the same off-road-centric, retro feel.
 Those who want the same kind of feel would have to otherwise consider an older Land Rover Defender or ancient Toyota Land Cruiser, now that the entire HUMMER brand has been consigned to history's junkyard.